Making Sense of Financial Aid Offers: Our Top Ten FAQs

 - What happens to my financial aid offer if I receive private scholarships this summer?

 Private scholarships are a helpful way for families to fill any gap in the financial aid eligibility.
 The financial aid office will add the amount of your private scholarship to your financial aid offer.
-Based on federal regulation, the amount of your scholarship will need to fit within the total amount of your financial aid eligibility, which is calculated by subtracting your EFC from the total Cost of Attendance of your school.
+Based on federal regulation, the amount of your scholarship will need to fit within the total amount of your financial aid eligibility, which is calculated by subtracting your SAI from the total Cost of Attendance of your school.
 If the sum of your private scholarships and financial aid exceeds your financial aid eligibility, the financial aid office may need to adjust your financial aid offer.
 Contact your college's financial aid office for more information.

 - Will my financial aid remain the same for four years?